pairinteraction/pairinteraction/doc/sphinx/installation.rst

 Before compiling the source code, you have to install the following tools and dependencies:

 Build tools
-    `CMake`_ for running the build system (at least CMake 3.21 is required), `uv`_ for managing the Python dependencies.
+    `CMake`_ for running the build system (at least CMake 3.21 is required), `pip`_ / `uv`_ for managing the Python dependencies.
 In addition, we require a package manager for the C++ dependencies and a compiler for building the C++ backend.
 In the following, we provide recommendations for different operating systems:

     * For **GNU/Linux**, use the distribution's package manager and the gcc or clang compiler.